layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 the TULIPS package [@Laplace:2022], producing a more quantitatively accurate visual at the cost of reduced contrast between evolutionary phases.

 The rendered frames are assembled into a video file using matplotlib's animation framework [@Hunter:2007].
-Figure 1 shows example snapshots from an animation of a double compact object progenitor system at four key evolutionary phases.
+Figure \autoref{fig:snapshots} shows example snapshots from an animation of a double compact object progenitor system at four key evolutionary phases.
+VIMES works for COMPAS output but can easily be run to other population synthesis simulation outputs by changing the datafile to a similar datastructure or pointing VIMES to the required parameters.

 ![Example snapshots from a VIMES animation of a massive binary system.
 From left to
 right: (a) the initial main-sequence phase, (b) the onset of Case-B mass transfer as the primary star fills its Roche lobe, (c) the system following the first supernova, and (d) the final double compact object configuration.
 Stellar sizes and orbital separations are drawn to scale relative to one another within each panel.
-Colors in the top row of panels reflect the surface temperatures in TULIPS mode, while the bottom row uses cartoon style images. \label{fig:snapshots}](vimes.png)
-Figure 1: Example snapshots from a VIMES animation of a massive binary system.
-From left to
-right: (a) the initial main-sequence phase, (b) the onset of Case-B mass transfer as the primary star fills its Roche lobe, (c) the system following the first supernova, and (d) the final double compact object configuration.
-Stellar sizes and orbital separations are drawn to scale relative to one another within each panel.
 Colors of the stars in the top row of the panel are made using the TULIPS mode to reflect the effective surface temperatures, while the bottom row is made using the default cartoon images.
-Each column is a snapshot taken at the same evolutionary phase for the same system.
+Each column is a snapshot taken at the same evolutionary phase for the same system. \label{fig:snapshots}](vimes.png)

 # Dependencies
 TULIPS, PyGame, ImageIO, and Pillow.